 -

 Cultural & Societal Perceptions of Weight: In many Nigerian communities, being overweight is often associated with affluence and good living.
-We like “assets” e.g. big thighs, large hips, sizeable butts, which is just a nice name for excess fat storage.
+We like “assets,” e.g., big thighs, large hips, and sizeable butts, which is just a nice name for excess fat storage.
 We like it so much that Brazilian butt lifts are on the rise.
-This cultural mindset discourages conversations around healthy weight management, making obesity awareness campaigns .e
+This cultural mindset discourages conversations around healthy weight management, making obesity awareness campaigns

 -